r-lawrence/crypto_fun/README.md

 > additional modifications to app may come over time, but nothing is promised

 > App uses the Binance.us API for communication.
-Additional logic can be ended to use the Binance API endpoints to buy/sell crypto currency.
+Additional logic can be added to use the Binance API endpoints to buy/sell crypto currency.
 Given the right price points for a currency, logic can be created to buy/sell the currency between the price point.
 This would require alot of additional logic but hey, might be worth it 🙃.